ryvova/LinkedList/README.md

 The assignment does not specify how the lists with string values should be sorted.
 I use sort by system settings.
 Since int values are compared using </=/> and string values using compare, I modified function compare so that it can also compare int values so that I don't have to find out what type the values are every time.
 Perhaps it would be more efficient to simply retype int to string and then use the compare.

+It would be worth considering that the Node contains not only the value, but also the number of times the value occurs.
+It would simplify adding and removing nodes - it would only be enough to increment/decrement the number and pointers would not have to be solved (unless all Nodes with a given value were deleted).

 I use the __toString() methods to clearly display information about lists for testing purposes (var_dump objects with pointers is very confusing).
 I want to be sure that the code is functional, so I wrote unit tests for it.

 Since you say you use your own rules for PHPStan, I also ran the code through PHPStan level 9.